jpcarrascal/ProcessingPlatonicSolids/README.md

 # ProcessingPlatonicSolids
-A class implementing the Platonic Solids in Processing.
+Platonic Solids for Processing.
-A processing class that implements the five Platonic Solids, with the added possibility of drawing polyhedra vertices with custom radius (an example sketch is included).
+A set of Processing classes implementing the five Platonic Solids, with the added possibility of drawing polyhedra vertices with custom radius (an example sketch is included).

 Based on the Icosahedron for Processing by Ira Greenberg (https://processing.org/examples/icosahedra.html), and with a little help from the Processing Forum (https://www.processing.org/discourse/beta/num_1272064104.html).